Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 Thin

+device.
 It crackles, buzzes and stinks of ozone.
-The 20KV HT was taken from an old
+The 20KV HT was taken from an

-not attempt without qualified adult supervision.
-The risks are high because the necessarily slack supply wires can move
+do not attempt without qualified adult supervision.
+The risks are high because the necessarily slack supply

-suddenly due to electrostatic charges and touch a bystander.
-All persons should
+wires can move suddenly due to electrostatic charges and touch a bystander.
+All

-stand well clear – unlike the individual (JC:-) who recorded these clips.
+persons should stand well clear – unlike the individual (JC:-) who recorded

 Flyer1 400kb free download.